Kosuke Kindaichi: Film

-Seizaburō Kawazu starred as Kindaichi in the 1954 film Yurei otoko, while Ryō Ikebe appeared in 1956's Vampire Moth, and Ken Takakura in 1961's Akuma no temari-uta.
+Chiezō Kataoka portrayed Kindaichi in seven films between 1947 and 1956.
+Seizaburō Kawazu starred in the 1954 film Yurei otoko, while Ryō Ikebe appeared in 1956's Vampire Moth, and Ken Takakura in 1961's Akuma no temari-uta.

 Akira Nakao starred as Kindaichi in Yoichi Takabayashi's 1975 adaptation of The Honjin Murders entitled Death at an Old Mansion, which was entered into the 26th Berlin International Film Festival.
+Kiyoshi Atsumi played the detective in the 1977 film Village of the Eight Gravestones, directed by Yoshitarō Nomura.

 Director Kon Ichikawa made six films about Kindaichi, starring Koji Ishizaka: